farahbhr/ELK_Ansible_Project/roles/packetbeat/README.md

 Role Name
 =========

-This roles installs and configures packetbeat on target servers.
+This roles installs and configures packetbeat on target servers.</br>
 Packetbeat is a real-time network packet analyzer that you can use with Elasticsearch to provide an application monitoring and performance analytics system.
-Packetbeat completes the Beats platform by providing visibility between the servers of your network.
+Packetbeat completes the Beats platform by providing visibility between the servers of your network.</br>
 Packetbeat is an Elastic Beat.

 Requirements